An IBM developer tool for writing microservices.

-As the UX Designer for Microclimate, I led the user-centered design process, ensuring the product met the needs of developers like our primary persona, Jane.
+As the UX Designer for Microclimate, I led the user-centered design process, ensuring the product met the needs of developers like Jane.
 My responsibilities included:

-Our journey began with design thinking exercises, where we unpacked the problem space as a team.
+Our journey began with a design thinking workshop, where we unpacked the problem space as a team.
 This collaborative effort involved creating key artifacts such as:

 After some user interviews I constructed empathy maps to extract insights.